Tommie1236/midi-controller/README.md

+### huge thanks to the amazing [rp2040 skeleton project](https://github.com/daveythacher/RP2040_SKELETON). it helped immensly setting up this project. i probably couldn't have done it without

+# Temp Readme

 # RP2040_SKELETON
 This is a skeleton project which is intended to help people with CMake.
 Follow the steps outlined in [Project Setup](Project_Setup.md) to get started with RP2040 development using PICO-SDK.
 This tutorial is in no way complete, but should serve as a lanuching point for beginners.
 Google and forums should be able to help with more advanced usages.
 The discussions feature of this repository is available also.